The 3 Best Deck Boats to Give You Bang for Your Buck

 Anglers and water skiing enthusiasts would do well to consider a deck boat less than 25 feet in length, which provides greater speed and maneuverability.

-The larger the deck boat, the more likely it is to be used as a luxury party craft, complete with a host of upscale amenities.
+The larger the deck boat, the more likely it is to be used as a luxury party craft, complete with a host of upscale amenities like leather seats, multiple cup holders and even wet bars.
 This will result in less speed and maneuverability, but that's the price you pay for having friends.

 In either case, it should always be remembered that deck boats are primarily intended for use in protected inshore waters.
 Taking a fully-loaded deck boat offshore, even on what seems to be a nice day, is ill-advised and could end in a tragic mishap.